AckerlyXu/heima/articles/storage/storage-incremental-snapshots.md

 ## Full snapshot copy
 Snapshots can be copied to another storage account as a blob to keep backups of the base blob.
 You can also copy a snapshot over its base blob, which is like restoring the blob to an earlier version.
 When a snapshot is copied from one storage account to another, it will occupy the same space as the base page blob.
 Therefore, copying whole snapshots from one storage account to another will be slow and will also consume lot of space in the target storage account.

+>[!NOTE]
->[AZURE.NOTE] If you copy the base blob to another destination, the snapshots of the blob are not copied along with it.
+> If you copy the base blob to another destination, the snapshots of the blob are not copied along with it.
 Similarly, if you overwrite a base blob with a copy, snapshots associated with the base blob are not affected and stay intact under base blob name.

 ### Back up disks using snapshots
-As a backup strategy for your virtual machine disks, you can take periodic snapshots of the disk or page blob, and copy them to another storage account using tools like [Copy Blob](https://msdn.microsoft.com/zh-cn/library/azure/dd894037.aspx) operation or [AzCopy](/documentation/articles/storage-use-azcopy/).
+As a backup strategy for your virtual machine disks, you can take periodic snapshots of the disk or page blob, and copy them to another storage account using tools like [Copy Blob](https://msdn.microsoft.com/zh-cn/library/azure/dd894037.aspx) operation or [AzCopy](./storage-use-azcopy.md).
 You can copy a snapshot to a destination page blob with a different name.
 The resulting destination page blob is a writeable page blob and not a snapshot.
 Later in this article we will describe steps to take backups of virtual machine disks using snapshots.

 ### Restore disks using snapshots
 When it is time to restore your disk to a previous stable version captured in one of the backup snapshots, you can copy a snapshot over the base page blob.
 After the snapshot is promoted to the base page blob, the snapshot remains, but its source is overwritten with a copy that can be both read and written.
 Later in this article we will describe steps to restore a previous version of your disk from its snapshot.